 Step 3: Check for Accreditation of the Nursing Program

-Both the ACEN and CCNE have been sanctioned by the Department of Education; CCNE, in particular, garners a lot of respect.
-Enrolling in a nationally accredited DNP program can increase your eligibility for financial aid (including scholarships, grants, federal/state financial aid, and tuition reimbursement programs from employers) and pave the ground for more employment offers.
+In addition, enrolling in an accredited DNP program can increase your eligibility for financial aid (including scholarships, grants, federal/state financial aid, and tuition reimbursement programs from employers) and pave the ground for more employment offers.
 For example, some hospitals, facilities, and branches of the military make a degree with ACEN or CCNE accreditation a requirement.

 Nursing Program Accreditation